Facilities & Activities

 also available from the cafe.
 Mountain bikes are available for hire, by the day or week.

-Boats with or without outboard engines are available from Norman Clark at the Loch Aweside Marina in the
+Boats with or without outboard engines are available from Thomas MacPherson at the Lochside Marina in the village.
+Thomas

 A social club is also situated at the end of the cabin site which is owned by the village but guests from